-The MSc consists of eight modules of 15 credits each, plus a compulsory research project (60 credits -15 credits for integration of One Health principles learnt through development of and writing a Research proposal and 45 credits for the empirical or transdisciplinary innovative study).
+The MSc consists of eight modules of 15 credits each, plus a compulsory research project (60 credits -15 credits for integration of One Health principles learnt through development of and writing a Research proposal and 45 credits for the empirical or trans-disciplinary innovative study).
 Credits awarded to this programme will be CATS credits (Credit Accumulation and Transfer System).
+The Diploma consists of the same modules (8 of 15 credits each) but there is no requirement to complete the Research Project.